accessibilitywars/aw2-builds/docs/_posts/2024-02-18-condi-mechanist.md

 - Armor: Viper's with Runes of the Trapper
 - Trinkets: Viper's
-- Pistol/Pistol with Sigils of Bursting/Earth
+- Weapons: Viper's Pistol/Pistol with Sigils of Bursting/Earth
 - Relic of the Fractal
 - Food & Utility: Cilantro Flatbread & Toxic Focusing Crystal